-Premiums are determined annually prior to July 1st, the commencement of the policy year, and amounts are due from insured lawyers prior to that date.
+The premiums charged to the Association is determined annually prior to July 1st, the commencement of the policy year.
 Premium revenue is recorded evenly throughout the policy year as the services are rendered.
-Premiums are billed and collected by the Association on the Exchange's behalf.

 g) Investment income

 Investment income comprises of interest, dividends, fund distributions, and gains and losses realized on the disposal of investments.
 Interest and dividends earned on investments are included as revenue on an accrual basis.